kragen/derctuo/cmg-walker.md

 volume of 89 ml, 1.01 kg.
 If we also scale down the rotor linear speed and leave its angular speed alone, it's only going 6.6 m/s, which is still 1700 rpm.
-(I guess I should work out what the scaling laws for CMGs are.)
+(I guess I should work out what the scaling laws for CMGs are; I think that small CMGs are worse than reaction wheels.)
 The kinetic energy has dropped even more: now it's only 22 J.  I feel like this would still probably work but you might need to spin up the motors.